apache/arrow/docs/source/python/index.rst

 Python bindings
 ===============

+This is the documentation of the Python API of Apache Arrow.
+For more details on the Arrow format and other language bindings see the :doc:`parent documentation <../index>`.

-The Arrow Python bindings have first-class integration with NumPy, pandas, and built-in Python objects.
+The Arrow Python bindings (also named "PyArrow") have first-class integration with NumPy, pandas, and built-in Python objects.
 They are based on the C++ implementation of Arrow.

-This is the documentation of the Python API of Apache Arrow.
-For more details on the format and other language bindings see the parent documentation.
-Here will we only detail the usage of the Python API for Arrow and the leaf libraries that add additional functionality such as reading Apache Parquet files into Arrow structures.
+Here will we detail the usage of the Python API for Arrow and the leaf libraries that add additional functionality such as reading Apache Parquet files into Arrow structures.

 .. toctree::
    :maxdepth: 2
-   :caption: Getting Started

    install
-   development
    memory
    data
    ipc